 A good place to see the impact that these enormous glaciers had on the land is with the distinctive shape of Sheep Porcupine Island, located offshore to the northeast.
 Elsewhere on Mount Desert Island is the massive Cadillac Mountain.
 Even after being sheared off by the glaciers, it remains the highest point along the North Atlantic Seaboard at 1,530 feet (466.34m) above sea level and provides spectacular panoramic views of the land, ocean, and communities far below.

 To the original coastal Abnaki Indians, Mount Desert Island was known as “Pemetic” (the sloping land).
-Although the Abnaki's permanent villages were located on the mainland, they regularly fished and gathered shellfish from MDI.
-(Check out the Abbe Museum for this history.)
+Historical accounts said that the Abnaki's permanent villages were located on the mainland and that they regularly fished and gathered shellfish from MDI in the warmer months.
+However, recent Archeological evidence supports just the opposite scenario.
+The more temperate coastal weather kept them in places like Mount Desert Island during winter months.
+In the spring, they ventured further inland to hunt and fish for the salmon in the rivers that were returning to spawn.
+(See Abbe Museum for this history.)
 The island got its current name from the French explorer Champlain who's ship ran aground here in 1604 AD.
 (Refer to the story about the “Spindle” on the Otter Cliff page.)
-Champlain was so struck by the appearnce of the mountains on the island that he named it "Isle des Monts Desert," or "Island of barren Mountains."
+Champlain was so struck by the appearance of the mountains on the island that he named it "Isle des Monts Desert," or "Island of barren Mountains."
 Today, MDI is best known as the home of Acadia National Park, where land and sea, mountains and shore, meet in a natural and spectacular setting.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com